Power and Freedom in Mechanisms: Assignment problems

 In this section, we analyse (object) assignment rules in terms of the freedom of choice and power over others that they award to agents.
 We start by showing some general implications of efficiency for the structure of agents' menus: at some preference profiles, some agent must have unconstrained freedom of choice while another agent must have no choice.
 Further, we show that hierarchical exchange rules \citep{Papai2000} are indeed hierarchical in a hitherto unobserved sense: whenever an agent $i$ has any power over another agent $j$, she also has power over any other agent that $j$ has power over.
 Moreover, this transitive nature of power characterises hierarchical exchange rules among all group-strategy-proof and efficient rules.

 Then we study separately the properties of two canonical rules: (Bipolar) Serial Dictatorship (SD) and Top Trading Cycles (TTC).
-Among group-strategy-proof, efficient and reallocation-proof assignment rules, we show that (bipolar) SD are characterised by a minimal bilateral power property -- the menu of $i$ for $j$ is at most of size 2.
+Among group-strategy-proof, and efficient rules, we show that (bipolar) SD are characterised by a minimal bilateral power property -- the menu of $i$ for $j$ is at most of size 2.
 In contrast, under TTC, there exist preference profiles where some agent $i$ can assign any of all $n$ objects to another agent $j$ by varying her own preferences.
 While `dictatorial' in that aspect, TTC also offers the possibility of complete freedom -- it awards each agent unconstrained freedom of choice at at least some opposing preference profile.
 Moreover, among group-strategy-proof and efficient rules of four or more agents, TTC is characterised by that property.

-Together, these results yield a form of impossibility theorem: a group-strategy-proof, efficient and reallocation-proof assignment rule can ensure that no participant exerts more than minimal power on another, or can provide each participant the possibility of unconstrained freedom at some profile of the others' preferences, but cannot ensure both.
+Together, these results yield a form of impossibility theorem: a group-strategy-proof and efficient rule can ensure that no participant exerts more than minimal power on another, or can provide each participant the possibility of unconstrained freedom at some profile of the others' preferences, but cannot ensure both when there are 4 or more agents.